Last updated on November 6th, 2023 at 02:42 pm

-The four numbers (5 numbers on Discraft discs) found on the surface are what we generally call the flight rating system of the disc.
+The four numbers (or 5 on Discraft discs) found on the surface constitute the disc’s flight rating system.
 It contains four numbers that indicate the behavior or the intention of the disc during the flight.
-Those four numbers can be called characters which will determine the different aspects that affect the disc’s flight.
-The four numbers on the disc indicate the speed, glide, turn, and fade of the disc in the same order.
+You can call those four numbers characters, and they will determine the different aspects that affect the disc’s flight.
+The four numbers on the disc indicate the, in this sequence, the: speed, glide, turn, and fade of the disc in the same order.

 The first number found on the left side of the flight rating system is the speed rating.
 It is numbered from 1 to 14 and is the measurement of the disc when traveling in the air.
 The greater the number is on the speed rating, the faster the disc needs to travel through the air to perform optimally.

-Usually, the faster speed discs are designed to cut through the air more easily than slower speed discs.
+Usually, the faster speed discs are designed to cut through the air more easily than slower speed discs; they are usually very flat in appearance with wider rims where you hold them.
 Meanwhile, if you have a slower disc, is more accurate and controllable compared to the one with the faster speed rating.

-I consider the speed rating as the most important factor that must be considered by the player.
-It is because the speed will tell how fast the disc will be thrown in required power.
+I consider the speed rating the most important factor that a player must consider.
+This is because the speed rating indicates how fast the player needs to throw the disc with the required power.
 Usually, a disc with a higher rating has a greater distance potential.
 Distance drivers have the fastest speed rating while the putters are usually the slowest.

-If you are just starting, I would suggest using the disc with a higher glide rating because it will give you more distance during the throw.
+Having said that, if you are just starting, I would suggest using the disc with a higher glide rating because it will give you more hang time and distance during the throw.
 While discs with lower glide ratings will depend on the power from the player to achieve the best distance.
-But this type of disc is more accurate during windy conditions.
+On windy days, discs with high glide are typically more prone to being carried by the wind (for better at times, and for worse more often than not).
 Fairway and distance drivers are usually the discs with higher glide while the putters and midranges are with lower glide since it is used for short-distance shots.

 This rating will be an important factor when playing and dealing with windy conditions on the field.
 When playing with headwinds, the disc with 0 or +1 is best suited because it has more resistance from turning to the right.
 If you are dealing with tailwinds, the disc with a -1 to -5 turn rating is the best way to go.

 The last number found on the flight rating of the disc is the fade.
-It is rated from 0 to 5 and it shows the chance of the disc to go left during the end part of the flight.
-This is usually applicable when the disc is thrown by a right-hand-back-hand thrower.
+It is rated from 0 to 5, indicating the disc’s likelihood to veer left during the end part of the flight.
+This is typically relevant when a right-hand-backhand thrower throws the disc.

-The fade rating of the disc can also be referred to as the stability of the disc when it is losing power at the end of the flight.
+The fade rating indicates a disc’s stability as it loses power at the end of the flight.
 The fade will come once the end of the flight starts.
 Also, the discs with a high fade rating are more predictable, even in windy conditions.
 The higher the fade, the more it will fight the wing much easier compared to those discs with lower fade ratings.

 There will be a situation that the actual flight pattern will not be the same as indicated on the rating system.
 It may sound disappointing, but there is no standard on how manufacturers determine the rating of the disc.